 (Also, I know sometimes people’s attitudes get lost in print.
 Just for the record, I don’t have any “real” complaints that I’m truly angry about.
 I’m just saying… )

-And as this post is continuing to be long, I’ll pick up here tomorrow.
+And as if you haven’t heard enough grumbling, I’ll pick up here tomorrow.